Azazel5/CS-138-Reinforcement-Learning/README.md

 python rl.py
 ~~~

 And running this block will define the environment, agent, and run the experiment 2000 times for 10000 timesteps each.
-One novel idea in this experiment is to compare two different styles of updating the action's reward estimates, using
+We compare two different styles of updating the action's reward estimates, using
 a defined alpha value or taking the average of all actions at any time step.
+One novel idea, done 200 times for 1000 time steps each (due to time constraints), is add a volatile environment to see how alpha values need to be changed in such scenarios.

-A successful run of the program will generate two graphs which shows us a direct comparative example of what strategy
+A successful run of the program will generate three graphs which shows us a direct comparative example of what strategy
 yeilds higher rewards and which give us higher chance of optimal action selection.